FreePYQ logoFreePYQ

 Explanation:

 A tissue is a group of similar cells that work together.
 Muscles (A), Blood (C), and Nerves (D) are all tissues.
 However, Red blood cells (B) are individual cells, not a tissue.
 This distinction is key: tissues consist of multiple cells, whereas red blood cells are singular components of blood tissue.
-Thus, option B is the correct answer as it is not a tissue.
+So, option B is the correct answer as it is not a tissue.

 Question 18